{'facebook

 It is also thought that Lord Shiva taught the Saptarishis the principles of yoga at this lake.
 The simplest trek is to Chorabari Tal, which is just 3 kilometers of gorgeous fields covered with grass.
 You will be treated to breathtaking views of the mysterious mountains in the background along with the Madhu Ganga waterfall on the route to the lake.

 One of the Panch Kedar temples, the Tungnath temple is at 3,680 feet above the surface of the earth.
 This temple, which is 3 km away from Chopta, is well-known for being the most elevated Shiva temple in the world.
-This is a well-known tourist destination in Kedarnath that draws a large number of pilgrims each year.
+This is a well-known tourist place to visit in Kedarnath that draws a large number of pilgrims each year.

 This, where Lord Shiva is worshiped and adored, is thought to be approximately a millennium old.
 Only ten people may fit inside the sanctum of this temple, which has Nagara-style architecture.
 It is thought that Adi Shankaracharya found this temple.
 The Pandavas established this temple, according to tradition, to ask Lord Shiva for forgiveness and blessings for fighting their cousins.